google/kctf/docs/google-cloud.md

 kctf chal create demo-challenge && cd demo-challenge
 ```

-This will create a default `pwn` style challenge.
-We also have a `web` and `xss-bot` template challenges which you can choose with the `--template` parameter.
+This will create a default `pwn`-style challenge.
+We also have `web` and `xss-bot` template challenges which you can select with the `--template` parameter.

 This creates a directory called `demo-challenge` under the `kctf-demo` directory.

 If you look inside `demo-challenge`, you can see the challenge configuration.
 While this demo challenge just prints the flag, a real challenge would instead expose a more complex service.

-In the next step you'll find out how to deploy the newly created challenge.
+In the next step, you'll find out how to deploy the newly created challenge.

 ## Deploy the challenge